the-overdriven/mw-enhanced/README.md

 ## I would like to know what is my current modlist
 Install [Mod List](https://www.nexusmods.com/morrowind/mods/50214), find the mod in the Mod Config list and click on it.
 Copy+paste to any text editor.

+## The game is too dark
+Install [Gamma](https://www.nexusmods.com/morrowind/mods/53829).
+Don't forget to add 📄 Gamma.fx to MGE XE shaders and activate it.
+Then in Mod Config menu find Gamma and decrease Gamma or increase Luminance.
+You can increase color saturation as well.

 ## How to hide HUD?
 It's `tm` command in console, but it's a bit clunky to deactivate.
 Better solution might be to use [HUD Hider](https://www.nexusmods.com/morrowind/mods/46642) which adds a toggable hotkey.